asterus21/helpCompiler/readme.md

 ## **File**

-The file is supposed to be named *variables.txt* and placed on the **C:** volume (Windows).
+The file is supposed to be named *variables.txt* and placed on the **C:** volume (root).

 ## **Example**

-The contents of the file are supposed to consists of the following lines, i.e.
+The contents of the file are supposed to consist of the following lines, i.e.

 *C:\\Builds\30594* <br>
 *D:\pa_config* <br>